abmunawar8/1800_202530_BBY31/README.md

 ## Features

-- Browse a list of curated volunteering listings with images and details
+- Browse a list of volunteering listings with images and details that have been curated based on skills the user has
+- Create a new volunteer listing for others to see
+- Update account information as the user sees fit
+- View the full details of any volunteer listing
-- Mark and unmark listings as favorites
+- Mark and unmark listings as saved or unsaved for future reference
-- View a personalized list of favorite opportunities
+- View a personalized list of volunteer listings by updating their skills list if needed
+- Use filters to find volunteer listings based on skills that the user wants to apply
-- Responsive design for desktop and mobile
+- Responsive design for desktop and mobile devices

 ---